 Hibiki

-Suntory’s premium range of blends, offered as 3 distinct whiskeys: the entry level harmony blend, along with more expensive 12 and 17-Year-Old whiskys.
+Suntory’s premium range of blends, offered as 3 distinct whiskeys: the entry-level harmony blend, along with more expensive 12 and 17-Year-Old whiskies.
 All are made of selected single malt and grain whiskeys from both Suntory distilleries.
-Seen by many as the pinnacle of Japanese Whiskey.
+Made famous by Bill Murray in Lost in Translation: “For relaxing times, make it Suntory time.”

 Nikka

 The product of Japan’s other major distiller, located in the Japanese mountains at a location providing similar water and grain as you’d find in Scotland.
-Make smokier, peatier whiskeys than Suntory.
+Nikka makes smokier, peatier whiskeys than Suntory.
+Nikka Whisky From The Barrel is a classic.

 Ichiro’s Malt & Grain Blended Whisky

 King of the Japanese indie whisky makers is Ichiro Akuto and his Chichibu Distillery.
 The man’s vision was to offer a quality Japanese whisky experience that was affordable for everyone.
-The result is Ichiro’s Malt & Grain Blended Whisky that is non-chill filtered and with no colouring added.
-Stocks can also be limited.
+The result is Ichiro’s Malt & Grain Blended Whisky, which is non-chill filtered and with no colouring added.

 Canadian Club

-Cheap, dependable, very popular and more often drunk with mixers than anything else.
-Made since 1858 and the upper tiers of Canadian Club’s range were the choice of both James Bond and Queen Victoria.
-The Benchmark for Canadian Whiskey.
+Cheap, dependable, very popular and more often drunk with mixers than anything else, Canadian Club is exceptionally popular in Australia and is probably the world’s best-known Canadian whisky.
+Made since 1858, the upper tiers of Canadian Club’s range were the choice of both James Bond and Queen Victoria.

 Crown Royal